-What Are Lockboxes and How Do Lockboxes Work?
+What Are Lockboxes and How Do They Work?

 Brief History of Lockboxes

+They have evolved over time.
 Older lockboxes, dating to the 1970s, were opened by a small silver key, hence the name "lockbox key."
-Many agents who have been in the business a while still call an electronic display key a lockbox key.
-Then came the contractor/combo lockboxes.
-These released by engaging a manual lever in conjunction with depressing the right button numbers in the right order on the front of the lockbox.
+The contractor/combo lockboxes followed, in which a manual lever was released after pressing the buttons of the correct combination on the front of the lockbox.

-By the 1990s, electronic lockboxes were introduced across most of the country.
-This system recorded access by each agent.
-The agent would enter a specific code on the display key and then snap the key into place on the front of the box which, when synced, would release the keys.
+By the 1990s, electronic lockboxes were introduced.
+The agent would enter a specific code on the display and then snap the key into place on the front of the box which, when synced, would release the keys.

-Nowadays, some agents use a blue Supra box (called an iBox), which is manufactured by GE.
-These lockboxes operate on an infraRed system, so no key is required.
-The iBox release mechanism is triggered by pointing an electronic display key or, in some cases, a synchronized cell phone, at the sensor.
+Technology has advanced further.
+Some agents use a blue Supra box, called an iBox, which is manufactured by General Electric.
+These lockboxes operate on an infrared system, so no physical key is required.
+The iBox release mechanism gets triggered by pointing an electronic display key or, in some cases, a synchronized cell phone, at the sensor.
 The sensor records the user's information and releases the bottom of the lockbox, which contains the keys.

-Other agents use lockboxes manufactured by Sentrilock, which is owned by the National Association of Realtors and manufactured in the United States.
-Some agents believe the Sentrilock are superior lockboxes because they contain features not available on the Supra.
-One such feature is a one-day code the listing agent can remotely program for the seller to use when the seller locks herself out of the house, which happens more often than you would think.
+Other agents use lockboxes manufactured by Sentrilock, owned by the National Association of Realtors and manufactured in the U.S. Some agents believe the Sentrilock are superior lockboxes because they contain features like a one-day code the listing agent can program to avoid anyone accessing the lockbox or home without their approval or appointment.

 Lockboxes can be very costly to buy but are worth the expense.
 You will know how many times your property has been shown and they guarantee a measure of safety.